Reviewed and Updated: December 12th, 2024

 - Eat a Bone-Healthy Diet: Calcium and vitamin D are your best friends when it comes to bone strength.
 Aim to get calcium through foods like dairy products, leafy green vegetables, and fortified foods.
 Vitamin D helps your body absorb calcium, and sunlight is one of the best sources, but supplements can be used when needed.
 [READ: 9 Foods for Strong Bones and Muscles]

 - Exercise Regularly: Weight-bearing exercises like walking, jogging, or dancing help build and maintain bone density.
-Strength training also strengthens muscles and bones, which can reduce the risk of fractures.
+These exercises help stimulate bone growth by applying stress to the bones, which promotes the production of bone-forming cells (osteoblasts).
+Strength training also strengthens muscles and bones, balance, and coordination;, which can reduce the risk of falls and fractures.

 - Consider Supplements: Bone Essense™ provides the building blocks of strong Bones and Joints with Calcium, Kolla2® Type II Collagen, and Glucosamine.
 Vitamin D can also be beneficial for calcium absorption.